JohnCoene/fbadsinsightsr/README.md

 ### v2.0.0 - Documentation ###

-* `paginate` argument has been changed in the GET-family functions to `n =100`.
-Indicating the number of results desired rather than using a boolean argument for paging avoids--or rather allows one to control--lengthy queries.
+* `paginate` argument has been changed in the GET-family functions to `n = 100`.
+It indicates the number of results desired rather than using a boolean argument for paging avoids---or rather allows one to control---lengthy queries.
-* Documentation has also greatly been improved, every function comes with @Examples.
+* Documentation has also greatly been improved, i.e.: every function comes with examples.
 * On a similar note, the manual has been released.
 Please ask a contributor for a copy.

 Bug fixes.

-* token appropriately used in findInfo, it should no longer return an error when using that returned by `fbAuthenticate`
+* `token` appropriately used in `findInfo`, it should no longer return an error when using that which is returned by `fbAuthenticate`.
-* `paginate` argument removed in favour of `n` (see documentation), it should no longer encounter hour-long queries unless desired a *massive* amount of data is requested.
+* `paginate` argument removed in favour of `n` (see documentation), it should no longer generate hour-long queries unless a *massive* amount of data is requested.

 #### v1.2.0 - parseJSON ####

 * ParseJSON fix - now returns all variables whatever the call, still imports `plyr::rbind.fill`
 * Fixed `paginate = "next"` in `getCampaign`, `getAdset`, `getAd` and `getAny`.
+Changed to the more adequate (and mentioned in documentation) `paginate = NULL`

 #### v1.1.2 - findInfo ####